 This document shall constitute the official Land Use Plan for the Port of Oshawa, once formally adopted by HOPA's Board of Directors.
 Progress on implementing the actions emerging from this Plan shall be addressed as part of HOPA's annual financial and corporate sustainability reporting process, including at its Annual General Meeting.
 A copy of this Land Use Plan will be available on HOPA's website.
 At the time of drafting, several improvements to the Port lands and its interface with the surrounding community are under active discussion.
 The outcome of those collaborations will be reflected in future updates to this plan.
-This Land Use Plan will be reviewed every 5 years per the Canada Marine Act to ensure relevance, and adjustments will be made as required.
+This Land Use Plan will be reviewed every 5 years per the Canada Marine Act, in consultation with the City of Oshawa, CLOCA, other stakeholders and the public, to ensure relevance, and adjustments will be made as required.